Red Sphinx Books

 9a) Must illusions always spawn more illusions?

-The same text and figures, but in a simple pocket-size black, white and blue f
+The same text and figures, but in a simple pocket-size black, white and blue format for those seeking inspiration while out and about.
+Jan Voss’s preferred version.

 10) Ewiger Wiederkehr